By Zimbabwe specialist Amelia

 A typical day on safari here involves heading out early for a morning game drive before the heat hits and while the wildlife is at its most active.
 You return to camp for brunch, and spend a few hours relaxing.
 High tea is served at around 3pm ahead of the afternoon game drive, which returns as the sun sets over the plains.

 Several camps and lodges sit just outside the park on their own private concessions and offer activities that can’t be done within the park itself.
 On guided walking safaris you can view some of the smaller species, such as birds and insects, while night drives give you a chance to spot nocturnal animals, such as jackal, spring hares and big cats on the prowl.
 It’s harder to see animals, as you rely on your flashlight to pick up the glint of their eyes, but the atmosphere compensates.

 Bomani is a more rustic option, offering comfortable canvas tents with en suites.
 It’s set in open plains overlooking a waterhole where you can watch game.
 Camelthorn is a luxurious lodge offering spacious villas with balconies and open fireplaces for the cold winter evenings.
 It’s set within acacia woodland that attracts bushbuck, squirrels and a variety of birdlife.

-What I also like about Bomani and Camelthorn is that they help local communities, donating some of their profits towards building new schools and other facilities.
-Many of the staff are from these villages, which you can visit with a guide
+What I also like about Bomani and Camelthorn is that they help local communities, donating some of their profits toward building new schools and other facilities.
+Many of the staff are from these villages, which you can visit with a guide.

 Mana Pools National Park